 Previous variogram parameters were reviewed in Snowden Supervisor and were deemed reasonable to retain in this update.
 The structural trend planes that influence the surface anisotropy were updated in 2022 to extend to surface and include more localized planes than previously defined (based on observed structural features and high-grade Au trends).
 The same planes are used as inputs in both the grade shell build and dynamic anisotropy within the Au domain.
-A restricted search ellipse was introduced for the VHG Au domain otherwise the search parameters are in line with previous estimates.
+Search parameters were also retained from the previous estimate.
 In general, the minimum number of composites required for a block estimate is five, although this is reduced to one for the final search pass.